How Do You Compare Substance Abuse vs. Addiction?

 In the strictest terms according to the National Institute on Drug Abuse, addiction is a chronic brain disease.
 Addiction occurs when the use of certain substances is compulsive—it’s no longer under the control of the individual.
 Even when there are harmful consequences related to the use of certain substances, an addicted individual will keep using them.

 Addiction is considered a disease because it changes the structure and function of the brain.
 In some cases, these changes to the brain can be long-term.

-One of the biggest outward differentiators between substance abuse versus addiction is the appearance of withdrawal symptoms.
+When comparing substance abuse vs. addiction, one of the biggest outward differentiators between substance abuse versus addiction is the appearance of withdrawal symptoms.
 When someone is addicted to alcohol, prescription drugs or illicit drugs, they will often be dependent on them as well.

 If you’re dependent on a substance and you try to stop using it suddenly, you will experience withdrawal symptoms.
 Withdrawal can range from mildly uncomfortable to severe and deadly.